Xelia Mendes-Jones: Early life and education

 Xelia Mendes-Jones is half Indian and grew up in London, England.
 He attended Coleridge Primary School and North London Collegiate School.
-He was a javelin thrower with London Heathside and played youth football as a midfielder with Tottenham Hotspur in the 2009–2010 season.
+He was a javelin thrower with London Heathside and played youth football as a midfielder with Tottenham Hotspur F.C.
+Women in the 2009–2010 season.
+He was offered a spot on Tottenham's first team but declined the offer to pursue college.
+He is a fan of Arsenal.

 Mendes-Jones went on to study Anglo-Saxon, Norse, and Celtic (ASNaC) at St Catharine's College, Cambridge, from 2016.
 He trained at Identity School of Acting.
+While studying, he pursued modelling.

 Career

 Mendes-Jones was praised for his performance as Renna in the 2021 Prime Video fantasy series The Wheel of Time.
 He appeared as a featured actor alongside Maisie Williams in the music video for "She's on My Mind" by Romy, released in December 2023.

-He became more widely known for his main role as Dane in the 2024 Prime Video series Fallout, and also had a lead role in the film Havoc.
+He became more widely known for his main role as 2024 Prime Video series Fallout as Dane, a young member of the Brotherhood of Steel.
+Mendes-Jones returned to reprise his role for the second season in 2025.
+Mendes-Jones also starred in a lead role in the 2024 Netflix film Havoc, his film debut.
+Mendes-Jones described Havoc as a career highlight, as it was his first audition for a non-binary masculine role after coming out as transgender.